Agile Transformation: Don’t forget the Team

 In Life and business one always asks oneself: what is real and what is not real?
 What is important, and what is not important?

 But other parts are hard.
 Should I read a great book, or listen to a popular song on the radio.
-Well, the popular song has a “hook” and it is mildly addictive.
+The popular song has a “hook” and it is mildly addictive.
 It attracts attention.
 But I probably won’t be able to recall it at all next week.
-The great book has an ol-fashioned cover.
-But, for my money, I at least should read the great book.
-It will make my life better, more.
+The great book has an old-fashioned cover.
+But, for my money, I at least would read the great book.
+It will make my life better, at least more than the alternative.

 Now, if we had completely mastered the Team thing, then by all means we should look outside the Team and get focused there.
 But we have not.
-We have not come close to getting all the potential out of one Team, let alone the 10 or 20 Teams that many transformation people have in the purview.
+We have not come close to getting all the potential out of one Team, let alone all 10 or 20 Teams that many transformation people have in their purview.

 OK, yes it is true that things outside the Team impact the Team.
-For example, getting the right kind of support outside the Team from Executives (support possibly in many different ways) could have the next biggest impact on the Team.
+For example, getting the right kind of support outside the Team from Executives could have the next biggest impact on the Team.
+This support possibly come in many different ways.

-But, if you work outside the Team, the proof of the usefulness of your work is whether it (soon) affected one or more Teams, and made it or them better.
+Notice: If you work outside the Team, the proof of the usefulness of your work is whether the work improves one or more Teams, and made it or them better.
+I do think Chickens or Chicken groups (possibly Chicken Scrum teams) can have a big and important impact for some (real Scrum) Teams.

 “Why do you have to go and make things so complicated?”
 (Not a bad song by Avril Lavigne.)